-Customer Relationship Management (CRM) is a crucial function for every business, small or large.
+Customer Relationship Management is a crucial process for every business, small or large.
 With the use of CRM software, carrying out business functions is easier than ever.
-However, even with a CRM system in place, a lot of businesses still struggle to maintain strong relationships with their customers.
+However, even with a CRM in place, a lot of businesses still struggle to maintain strong relationships with their customers.

 The problem here is not with the CRM they use but how they use them, and more importantly, how they don’t.
 As for a lot of companies, CRM is only a directory of their customers and their data.

-However, CRM systems are designed to do a lot more than just store data or customer interactions.
-And if you leverage it the right way, you can add more value to your sales process including better customer retention, sales productivity, and improved sales.
+However, CRMs are designed to do a lot more than just store data or customer interactions.
+Companies can actually get a great ROI if they use CRM not as a tool but as a business strategy.
+And if you leverage it the right way, you can add more value to your sales funnel and get better customer retention, sales productivity, and even improved sales.
+This is why CRM is now expected to reach more than $80 billion in revenues by 2025.

-Here are 6 ways you can use your CRM system to your advantage.
+Here are 6 CRM tips and tricks you can use your CRM to your advantage.

-CRM Tips and Tricks That Can Help Your Small Business
+CRM Tips and Tricks That Will Make Your Customers Happy

 1. Track Customer Demand and Meet It